Rayleigh–Bénard convection

 In fluid thermodynamics, Rayleigh–Bénard convection is a type of natural convection, occurring in a planar horizontal layer of fluid heated from below, in which the fluid develops a regular pattern of convection cells known as Bénard cells.
+Such systems were first investigated by Joseph Valentin Boussinesq and Anton Oberbeck in the 19th century.
+This phenomenon can also manifest where a species denser than the electrolyte is consumed from below and generated at the top.
 Bénard–Rayleigh convection is one of the most commonly studied convection phenomena because of its analytical and experimental accessibility.
 The convection patterns are the most carefully examined example of self-organizing nonlinear systems.
+Time-dependent self-similar analytic solutions are known for the velocity fields and for the temperature distribution as well.

 Buoyancy, and hence gravity, are responsible for the appearance of convection cells.
 The initial movement is the upwelling of less-dense fluid from the warmer bottom layer.
 This upwelling spontaneously organizes into a regular pattern of cells.

 Physical processes

 The features of Bénard convection can be obtained by a simple experiment first conducted by Henri Bénard, a French physicist, in 1900.

 Development of convection

 The experimental set-up uses a layer of liquid, e.g. water, between two parallel planes.
 The height of the layer is small compared to the horizontal dimension.
 At first, the temperature of the bottom plane is the same as the top plane.
 The liquid will then tend towards an equilibrium, where its temperature is the same as its surroundings.
 (Once there, the liquid is perfectly uniform: to an observer it would appear the same from any position.
 This equilibrium is also asymptotically stable: after a local, temporary perturbation of the outside temperature, it will go back to its uniform state, in line with the second law of thermodynamics).

 Then, the temperature of the bottom plane is increased slightly yielding a flow of thermal energy conducted through the liquid.
 The system will begin to have a structure of thermal conductivity: the temperature, and the density and pressure with it, will vary linearly between the bottom and top plane.
 A uniform linear gradient of temperature will be established.
 (This system may be modelled by statistical mechanics).

 Once conduction is established, the microscopic random movement spontaneously becomes ordered on a macroscopic level, forming Benard convection cells, with a characteristic correlation length.